mathias-brandewinder/mathias-brandewinder.github.io/_posts/2017-02-11-fsharp-azure-function-from-the-ground-up-part-1.md

 - Type-Provider
 ---

-If you follow me on Twitter, you may have noticed a recurring topic: [Azure Functions][1].
+If you follow me on Twitter, you may have noticed a recurring topic lately: [Azure Functions][1].
 I have found it both useful for many use cases, and simply fun to work with; and it fits pretty nicely with F#.
 I recently gave a talk at NDC London (the video should be online at some point), where I demoed a small example, trying to fit in as many features as I could, in as little time and code as possible.
 [Someone took up my offer to write a tutorial from the ground up][2], so I figured, let's take that example and turn it into a post.
 It is a demo, so what it does is not particularly useful by itself, but it illustrates many of the features and tricks I found useful, and should be a good starting point to write "real" code.

 ## The app: sending exchange rate updates on Slack